Colin Wallace: Information officer

 Wallace joined the Ministry of Defence on 15 March 1968 as an assistant information officer for the British Army at its Northern Ireland headquarters at Thiepval Barracks in Lisburn.
 He became an established information officer from 14 December 1971, and a senior information officer with effect from 27 September 1974, having first held this latter post on temporary promotion from 1972.

-As well as carrying out overt information work for the British Army, Wallace was also working for 14 Intelligence Company as a member of the ultra-secret Army Psychological Operations unit (Information Policy), covertly attempting to undermine, disrupt and control paramilitary groups.

 In the years following his appointment to the Information Policy unit, Wallace received high praise from the senior staff at Thiepval.
 In 1971, his Annual Confidential Report concluded: 'This is an officer of the highest calibre.
 Totally dedicated to the Army, he demonstrates this by a devotion to duty that is truly remarkable.'
 The counter-signing officer scribbled underneath: 'I heartily agree.'
-In 1972, the Chief of Staff recorded that enthusiasm and dedication were not his only virtues.
-His abilities were just as remarkable: 'Continues to demonstrate that his talents are of the very highest standard.'
+In 1972, the Chief of Staff wrote 'Continues to demonstrate that his talents are of the very highest standard.'
 Wallace's former boss, Major Tony Staughton, confirmed that by 1973 he had twice recommended Wallace for the MBE, and could not understand how and why the recommendations were turned down.
 "I've never known such a deserving case," he told journalist Paul Foot.